whytui/aoemod/RockNRor/RockNRor_README.txt

 Notes:
 - Several options can be configured in RockNRor\RockNRor.xml, like conversion resistances.
 - Select a different empires.dat file to use in RockNRor\RockNRor.xml.
-- Custom civilizations can be configured in RockNRor\RockNRor.xml.
+- Custom civilizations can be configured in RockNRor\RockNRor_civs.xml.
 => Edit XML files with a text editor (with syntax coloration if possible, for example Notepad++)
 - Use RockNRorAdmin to change other options if you want.
 Ths installation process should already have patched RockNRor-required options (including ROR_API).
 - RockNRor will also work if the EXE you patch is not named EmpiresX.exe (for example, Copy of EmpiresX.exe).